johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-mobile-policies.md

 #### Description
 This policy controls whether users must authenticate with their device password, biometric authentication, or PIN before autofilling saved passwords in web forms.

 Setting the policy to **Enabled** means that Microsoft Edge will always require biometric authentication (such as fingerprint, face unlock) or PIN before autofilling saved passwords.
-Users cannot disable this in Microsoft Edge on Android or iOS.
+Users cannot disable this in Microsoft Edge on Android.

 Setting the policy to **Disabled** or not configured means that users can choose whether or not to require biometric or PIN authentication before autofill.
 By default, the setting is off.